 Stranded baby elephant rescued from lake

-An elephant calf has been rescued from a lake in north-east India, after it became separated from its mother.
+Officials in north-east India guided an elephant calf to safety, after it became separated from its mother.

-The baby elephant became stranded in the Deepor Beel lake in Kamrup district, and was guided out by forest officials and locals.

 -